 You might not be successful getting someone who has been living with a victim mindset for years to shift to a contributor mindset over the course of a group discussion, or even a private one-on-one meeting.
 That’s okay.

 Habits of mind and behavior can shift over time with continuous feedback and accountability checks.
 Keep the conversation focused on behaviors and help them build empathy for each other during the conversation.
-You can help them gain insight into each other and the situation, and create a plan for what happens if bad behaviors resurface in the group.
+You can help them gain insight into each other and the situation, and create a plan for what happens if bad behaviors resurface in the group. - Help them hold each other accountable.
+It’s not all about the bully!
+Bully’s exist because others in the group move to silence and inaction when they see inappropriate behaviors.
+If the group steps up, the bully behaviors stop.

 A full discussion and documentation of norms and consequences of violations of the norms should be held so there are no surprises later.
 If someone violates an agreed on norm, the expectation should be that others would remind him or her of the norm, and then discuss what happened, why, and the natural consequences that will now occur.These consequences shouldn’t be surprises because the group discussed what happens if disrespectful behaviors occur.
 The norms can be reviewed and adapted over time to keep them relevant and useful to the group.
 You’ll also want the group to discuss how management will be involved to support a healthy, bully-behavior-free workplace.